Homemade Handkerchief Matzah Cover for Passover

 - Spray bottle with water

 - Write/stencil the word “matzah” onto the handkerchief with a permanent marker (if desired).
+(You can download and print this Hebrew stencil).
 Let dry.

 - Dampen the handkerchief and place on a towel on a table or flat work surface.